day8/re-frame/README.md

 Still Alpha.
 But getting closer.

 Todo:
   - implement pure event handlers.
 A macro will be needed.
-  - <s>ensure no [memory leaks](https://github.com/reagent-project/reagent/issues/81#issuecomment-71940515)</s>

 ## re-frame